-BUSN 493 Strategic Marketing Management Strategic Marketing Management is intended for seniors who wish to explore marketing and general business strategy.
-Students will strategically assess business challenges and develop comprehensive marketing plans to address them.
-Economic, cultural, regulatory, social, and interpersonal issues will be considered.Prerequisite: BUSN-150, BUSN-220, and Seniors Standing
+BUSN 493 Strategic Marketing Management Strategic Marketing Management is intended for seniors who wish to explore marketing and business strategy.
+Prerequisite: BUSN-150, BUSN-220, and Seniors Standing

 BUSN 593 Senior Individualized Project Each program or department sets its own requirements for Senior Individualized Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
 See the Kalamazoo Curriculum -> Curriculum Details and Policies section of the Academic Catalog for more details.Prerequisite: BUSN 380, permission of department and SIP supervisor required.